Terms & Conditions

 When you logon to the auction you will be asked to accept our auction terms and conditions.
 These are important and you should read through them.
-You are buying a car at auction and if your bid is successful and the auctioneer says ‘Sold’ you have entered into a legally binding contract to purchase the car.
+You are buying a vehicle at auction and if your bid is successful and the auctioneer says ‘Sold’ you have entered into a legally binding contract to purchase the vehicle.
 Please see our terms and conditions

 When you logon to our auction you will be asked to enter your credit card details.
 We take a pre-authorisation of $500 on your credit card.
 If you successfully bid on a car we will charge your credit card with $500 as the deposit.
 If you do not buy a car then the authorisation of $500 will lapse in 3 -5 days.
 The lapse time depends upon your credit card provider.